siedlmi/mergepdf/README.md

-Perfect!
-Here’s a README.md tailored for your CLI utility mergepdf:

-⸻

 # mergepdf

 **mergepdf** is a simple command-line utility that merges all PDF files in a specified folder into a single PDF.
 It's fast, easy to use, and ideal for automating document workflows.